Printrbot/Adaptrboard/Metal Plus/Printrbot Metal Plus Single Extruder - Independent Z/readme.md

 Command:
 G28 ;home all
-G34 ;z axis auto allign
+G34 ;z axis auto align

 https://marlinfw.org/docs/gcode/G034.html

 This configuration provides automatic Z axis calibration using the Z axis inductive probe.
-The bed is probed in two known locations using the G34 command, the firmware automaticlly adjusts the XZ gantry to be level with the bed.
+The bed is probed in two known locations using the G34 command, the firmware automatically adjusts the XZ gantry to be level with the bed.

 This firmware assumed stock configuration
 M92 X80 Y80 Z2020 E94.5